Bulld0z3r-SPT/S.L.U.Ts/README.md

 > Should work on all SPT versions over 3.5.*

 > [!WARNING]
-> Might Work on previous versions but its not a guarantee. and I am not going to make it happen
+> It might work on previous versions, but that's not a guarantee. and I am not going to make it happen.
-> You can try editing the files to fit previous version, althou I would not know why you would want to ;)
+> You can try editing the files to fit previous versions, though I do not know why you would want to.